patildhrup/patildhrup/README.md

 ## 🛠️ Projects
 Here are some of the projects I've worked on:

-- [Project 1](https://github.com/patildhrup/chessGm) -  A real-time multiplayer chess game built with Node.js, Express, EJS, Socket.io, and Chess.js.
+- [chessGm](https://github.com/patildhrup/chessGm) -  A real-time multiplayer chess game built with Node.js, Express, EJS, Socket.io, and Chess.js.
 It enables players to compete online with seamless move validation and interactive gameplay.
 - [Project 2](link-to-your-project) - A brief description of the project.
 - [Project 3](link-to-your-project) - A brief description of the project.